 - Sweetener of choice

-- The sugar free option I use is 1 teaspoon of Sugar Free Torani (a simple syrup sweetened with sucralose) because it's widely available at grocery stores.
+- The sugar free option I use is Sugar Free Torani (a simple syrup sweetened with sucralose) because it's widely available at grocery stores.

 - Matcha powder